 Have you ever noticed how Auntie Alice's food always tastes so much better than anyone else's?
 It might be simply because Alice is a better cook, but it might be because of a Secret Ingredient she uses.

-, as many chefs will keep part of their recipes secret.
+Truth in Television, as many chefs will keep part of their recipes secret.

 - In a Donald Duck comic book story, he insisted on putting ketchup on all of Daisy's cooking, much to her annoyance, because it just didn't taste as good as Grandma Duck's food.
-When Daisy checks with Grandma, it turns out the old lady's secret ingredient is...ketchup, which she puts in everything.
+When Daisy checks with Grandma, it turns out the old lady's secret ingredient is... ketchup, which she puts in everything.

 - Nero: In De Man Zonder Gezicht professor Adhemar gives a man without a face a face.
 He needs the others to bring him the following ingredients for his potion: 1) Some tears of a Mexican virgin 2) A sneezing fit from a sjabrak tapir and 3) an autograph from Mao Zedong.

 - In Demolition Man John Spartan eats a burger made in the underground sewers by the people that live there.
 He keeps saying how great it is and then is told they are rat burgers.
 Most people would be disgusted, but he just keeps on eating it.
-Likely case of beggars cant be choosers since he literally couldn't find a better burger in a vegetarian only society.
+Likely case of beggars can't be choosers since he literally couldn't find a better burger in a vegetarian only society.

 - In Planet Terror, a subplot deals with JT trying to find the perfect BBQ sauce recipe.
 Before he tastes a sample, it gets mixed with some of his blood, leading him to correctly deduce from it that all that was missing was a little bit of salt (since human blood tastes salty).

-- Superman - Last Son of Krypton.
+- Superman: Last Son of Krypton.
 Clark Kent makes a bet with his rival Steve Lombard that his mother's (Mrs. Kent's) soft drink was the best drink ever.
 While on the planet Oric, he obtains a spice so powerful that a drop of it added to his mother's drink would make it irresistible to the human palate.

-- George's Marvelous Medicine: George accidentally makes a medicine that makes everybody grow to enormous proportions.
+- George's Marvellous Medicine: George accidentally makes a medicine that makes everybody grow to enormous proportions.
 He uses all medicines he can find on his parents' farm and in their kitchen, except from the medicine cupboard, because his parents had forbode him to open it, because it contained stuff that could kill you and he had promised them that he would never do it.
 Later when he tries to recreate the stuff the new medicines don't have the desired effect, because there's always some ingredients missing, and as his mother puts it: you also need to put the exact same amount of everything in there.

 - Cake Boss: Buddy has ordered the cameraman to stop filming a couple times, so Buddy can add a secret ingredient without the show's viewers learning what it is.